Adrian Leon Barišić

-Adrian Leon Barišić (/hr/; born 19 July 2001) is a professional footballer who plays as a centre-back for Swiss Super League club Basel.
+Adrian Leon Barišić (/hr/; born 19 July 2001) is a professional footballer who plays as a centre-back for Primeira Liga club Braga.
 Born in Germany, he plays for the Bosnia and Herzegovina national team.

 Barišić started his professional career at Osijek, playing first in its reserve team, before being loaned to Frosinone in 2022.
-The following year, he moved to Basel.
+The following year, he moved to Basel, who loaned him to Braga in 2026, with whom he signed permanently later that year.

 A former youth international for Bosnia and Herzegovina, Barišić made his senior international debut in 2023, earning 15 caps since.

 Club career

 Early career

 Barišić started playing football at Croatian club Hajduk Split, before joining Dinamo Zagreb's youth academy in 2014.
 A year later, he switched to Split's youth setup.
 In 2018, he signed with Osijek.
 He made his professional debut playing for Osijek's reserve squad against Varaždin on 13 October at the age of 17.

 In January 2022, he was loaned to Italian side Frosinone until the end of the season.
 On 12 March, he scored his first professional goal in a triumph over Alessandria.